kearutherford/BerkeleyForestsAnalytics/README.md

 The `TreeBiomass` function uses the Forest Inventory and Analysis (FIA) Regional Biomass Equations to estimate above-ground stem, bark, and branch tree biomass.
-It provides the option to adjust biomass estimates for standing dead trees, which lose mass through degredation and decay.
+It provides the option to adjust biomass estimates for the structural decay of standing dead trees.
+Note that standing dead trees also lose mass through degradation, which is indirectly accounted for in this method through a decrease in height.
+However, degradation of bark and branches is not directly accounted for.
 See references 1, 2 & 3 below.

+the biomass estimates for standing dead trees will be adjusted for structural decay.

 ### Inputs